slimtoolkit/slim/README.md

 ### `DEBUG` COMMAND OPTIONS

-- `--debug-image` - you can debug target conatiner image using `--debug-image` flag.
-The default value for this flag is `nicolaka/netshoot`.
+- `--debug-image` - Debug image to use for the debug side-car container (default value for this flag is `nicolaka/netshoot`).
-- `--target` - you can specify the target docker container or its name/ID (not docker image name/ID) using the `--target`.
+- `--list-debug-images` - List possible debug images to use for the debug side-car container (for the `--debug-image` flag).
+This list is a ready to use set of debug images.
+You can use other images too.
+- `--target` - Target container name or ID (this can also be provided as the last param in the command line invocation of the `debug` command).
 Note that the target container must be running.
 You can use the `docker run` command to start the target container.
+- `--cmd` - (Optional) custom CMD to use for the debug side-car container (alternatively pass custom CMD params after '--').
+- `--entrypoint` - (Optional) custom ENTRYPOINT to use for the debug side-car container.
+- `--terminal` - Attach interactive terminal to the debug container (default: true).
+When the interactive terminal is not enabled the debug container output will be printed out to the screen when the `debug` command exits.
 - `--help` show help (default: false)

 See the "Debugging Using the `debug` Command" section for more information about this command.